 Indian MSMEs are poised for a bright future in the field of defence.
 The government has set a defence production target of USD 25 billion by 2025, along with an export target of USD 5 billion.
 Therefore, the role of MSMEs is going to be even more important.
 The future order placement opportunity in an estimated USD 138 billion Indian Defence equipment sector over the upcoming 10 years is indicative of a vast landscape for MSME growth and innovation.

-This potential must be tapped through focused efforts at addressing funding gaps, regulatory compliances, and strengthening technical capabilities.
+This potential must be tapped through focused efforts at addressing funding gaps, regulatory compliance, and strengthening technical capabilities.
 With the innovation and expansion in the product range, these MSMEs are bound to play an increasingly vital role in the country’s journey toward self-reliance in defence manufacturing.